Degree Works Frequently Asked Questions

 Your degree audit is a tool to provide you with academic information related to your degree progress.
 It displays courses required and completed in your degree program.
 Your transcript is your official university academic record and provides a chronological list of courses completed and other academic information.

-Degree Works looks at your program holistically, and places each course using a "best fit" scenario.
-The "best fit" process will not always be perfect, particularly when multiple possibilities exist.
+Degree Works looks at your program holistically and places each course using a "best fit" algorithm.
+The "best fit" algorithm may not always be perfect, particularly when multiple possibilities exist.
 Classes may apply to different sections as you take more courses.
 If you have a course that does not appear in the area in which you expected, contact your advisor for assistance.

 In most cases, yes.
 Degree Works is programmed to recognize that some courses can fulfill more than one requirement.
 If you have any questions, contact your advisor.